 \subsection{Targeted attacks}

-We perform targeted adversarial attacks that aim to inject a chosen subtoken into the output by performing a \strata{} attack using the targeted subtoken for replacement.
-See the Appendix for an example.
+We also demonstrate that when tokens with a large L2 norm are used for variable replacement, we can construct targeted adversarial attacks.
+The correspondence between embedding L2 norm and token frequency allows us to construct an analogous black-box attack in which we select high-frequency tokens rather than high embedding L2 norm tokens for variable replacement.

-To assay the effectiveness of targeted attacks, we perform targeted attacks that target three different subtoken vocabularies: (1) all valid subtokens, (2) the optimized L2 vocabulary, and (3) the optimized frequency vocabulary, where vocabularies are optimized for \sname{code2seq-sm}, \sname{code2seq-md}, or \sname{code2seq-lg} appropriately.
-We determine that a particular attack is successful if the selected subtoken is included in the output.
+To assay the effectiveness of targeted attacks, we perform targeted attacks that target three different token vocabularies: (1) all valid tokens, (2) the optimized L2 vocabulary, and (3) the optimized frequency vocabulary, where vocabularies are optimized for \sname{code2seq/java-small}, \sname{code2seq/java-med}, or \sname{code2seq/java-large} appropriately.
+We define a particular attack as successful if the selected token is included in the output.
 We measure the percent of successful attacks, thus computing an aggregate effectiveness of targeted attacks (Table~\ref{tab:targeted_attack}).

-Table~\ref{tab:targeted_attack} reveals that \sname{code2seq} is especially vulnerable to targeted attacks performed on high-impact subtokens.
+Table~\ref{tab:targeted_attack} reveals that \sname{code2seq} is especially vulnerable to targeted attacks performed on high-impact tokens.
 The black-box (frequency) attack performs similarly to the white-box (L2) attack.